zhelenskiy/ArchitectureTemplate/docs/-architecture-template/extensions/minus.md

 # minus
 [jvm]
 Brief description
-Redefines minus operator for [BigInteger](https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html) and [BigInteger](https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html) instances.
+Redefines minus operator for two [BigInteger](https://docs.oracle.com/javase/8/docs/api/java/math/BigInteger.html) instances.
 The purpose of the redefinition is to resolve [BigInteger] - [BigInteger] when [BigInteger] - [Number] and [Number] - [BigInteger] are defined.